codynhanpham/Lookup-n-Add/example/README.md

 - On Windows machines, holding down the `Shift` key and right-clicking on the file will give you the option to `Copy as path`.
 If you are on Windows 11, a quick shortcut is to press `Ctrl + Shift + C` after selecting the file.

-- On MacOS, you can right-click (Control-click) on the file and select `Copy "V3.csv" as Pathname`.
+- On MacOS, you can `Command + C` to copy the path.

 Then, paste the path into the terminal or command prompt and press `Enter`.
-On Windows, it is Right-Click to paste.
+On Windows, it is Right-Click to paste, while on Mac, it is `Command + V`.
 The window should look like this after this step:

 ![Step 2: Lookup file path](https://raw.githubusercontent.com/codynhanpham/Lookup-n-Add/main/example/media/lookup-path.png)